9 - BIOSAFETY

 For incidents occurring on-campus, EHS, those persons involved in the incident and their supervisors will document the route of exposure and the circumstances related to the incident.
 This follow-up is to include the following elements:

 - Documentation of the route(s) of exposure, and the circumstances under which the exposure incident occurred.

 - If applicable, the identification of the source individual will be determined, and consent will be obtained to draw a sample of blood to test for HIV, HBV and HCV infectivity.
-If consent is obtained, the blood sample is drawn.
+Permission to disclose any results (postivie or negative) to the person exposed will also be sought at the same time.
+If consent and permission to disclose is obtained, the blood sample is drawn.

 - Results of serologic testing of the source individual will be made available to the exposed employee and the exposed employee is to be informed about the applicable laws and regulations concerning disclosure of the identity and infectivity of the source individual.

-- Exposed employees will be offered the option of having blood collected by SHS for testing of HIV/HBV serological status.
+- Exposed employees will be offered the option of having blood collected by a medical facility or the nearest open clinic for testing of HIV/HBV serological status.
 The blood sample will be preserved for up to 90 days to allow the employee to decide if the blood should be tested for HIV serological status.
 However, if the employee decides prior to that time that testing will or will not be conducted, and then the selected action will be taken and the blood sample appropriately discarded.